yast/yast-autoinstallation/doc/profile_changes_SLE15.md

 However, if the dependent extension requires a registration key it must be specified in the profile, including the registration key.
 Otherwise the registration would fail.

+You can list the available extensions and modules in a registered system using the `SUSEConnect --list-extensions` command.